Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Foundational RSE competencies

-RSEs are also mentoring colleagues (see also \cref{sec:mentoring-and-diversity}).
-This necessitates giving good advice that fits to a project's stage in its life cycle, thereby requiring knowledge of (\gls{SWLC}), and its context in its research domain and thus (\gls{RC}).
 Research software can often start out as a tool to answer a personal research question, becoming more important when other researchers start to rely on it.
 At the other end of the scale, research software can sometimes underpin key processes that deal with critical questions such as weather forecasting or medical diagnosis.
 A classification of software is commonly used to formalise the process of giving good advice~\autocite{Wang2012,Schlauch2018b} where research software can move from one class to another during its life cycle. \autocite{Schlauch2018b} classifies applications based on their scope and criticality and provides \ac{SE} recommendations.
 The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.

 Often RSEs, especially in RSE groups, will develop applications and services with different variants for different research purposes and groups.
 Additionally, many research groups develop their own codes for specific research purposes, e.g.~simulation codes or specialised data analysis pipelines.
 A lot of their development of new features is project-based, often through PhD projects.
 Work can sometimes result in code that diverges from the main project into a separate variant with re-integration planned as a final step.
 To reduce the chance of variant source code diverging significantly and producing a large integration overhead, \gls{PM} skills and methods are needed.
 More specifically, software product line management methods have been developed for this exact problem and purpose.